 Questions and Answers

-What are off-the-shelf eLearning courses?
+What are off-the-shelf elearning courses?

-They are built in advance, cover common topics like compliance or safety, and can be deployed quickly through an LMS or LXP without custom development.
+Off-the-shelf elearning courses are ready-made digital courses designed for multiple organisations.
+They cover common topics like compliance, safety, and leadership, and can be deployed quickly through an LMS without any custom development needed.

-What is the difference between custom eLearning and off-the-shelf eLearning?
+What is the difference between custom elearning and off-the-shelf elearning?

 What are the 4 types of e-learning?

-Off-the-shelf elearning for shared knowledge
+- Off-the-shelf elearning for shared knowledge

-Custom elearning for organisation-specific needs
+- Custom elearning for organisation-specific needs

-Virtual or live online learning
+- Virtual or live online learning

 How do you write an L&D strategy?